EgoAlpha/prompt-in-context-learning/README.md

 # ✉️ Contact

 This repo is maintained by [EgoAlpha Lab](https://github.com/EgoAlpha).
-Questions and discussions are welcome via `cyfedu1024@gmail.com` or `cyfedu1024@163.com`.
+Questions and discussions are welcome via `helloegoalpha@gmail.com`.

-We are willing to communicate with your research team or confirm in variety of fields.
+We are willing to engage in discussions with friends from the academic and industrial communities, and explore the latest developments in prompt engineering and in-context learning together.

 <img width="200%" src="./figures/hr.gif" />

 # 🙏 Acknowledgements

 Thanks to the PhD students from [EgoAlpha Lab](https://github.com/EgoAlpha) and other workers who participated in this repo.
 We will improve the project in the follow-up period and maintain this community well.
-More researchers are welcome to join us and make more contributions to the community.
+We also would like to express our sincere gratitude to the authors of the relevant resources.
+Your efforts have broadened our horizons and enabled us to perceive a more wonderful world.

 <!-- <img width="200%" src="./figures/hr.gif" /> -->